top of page

 5.1 miles of singletrack; 0.2 miles paved

-At Greenwood Furnace State Park, the course will cut straight across a park service road, down another park access road into an elongated traffic oval past the Wagon and Blacksmith Shop before a right turn to Founders Pavilion.
-Congratulations on your awesome finish!
+At Greenwood Furnace State Park, the course cuts straight across a park service road, then down a park access road into an elongated traffic oval and around to the finish at the Wagon & Blacksmith Shop—

 8047353907_07ed75407b_b.jpg